aws-solutions/media-insights-on-aws/DEVELOPER_QUICK_START.md

 ### Deploy the stack

-From your S3 bucket, navigate to `media-insights-solution/main/cf/media-insights-workflow-stack.template` and use this CloudFormation template to create your stack and deploy MIE.
+From your S3 bucket, navigate to `media-insights-solution/<VERSION>/cf/media-insights-stack.template` and copy the object URL.
+Use this CloudFormation template to create your stack and deploy MIE.

 ## Implementing a new Operator in MIE